 What’s the Difference Between Clothbound Cheddar and Block Cheddar?

 These two pieces of cheese might not look alike, but they’re both cheddars.
 The one on the left is from Wisconsin, and the other is from Scotland.
 One’s smooth and meltable, and the other’s crumbly and grassy.
 But both cheeses are from the same cheddar family.

 So why do they look and taste so different?

-American Block Cheddar
+American-style Block Cheddar

-- Ready in a few months, but can age for years.
-There’s really no limit to how long they can age.
+- Aging: in wax or vacuum-sealed in plastic, usually for a few months, but there’s really no limit to how long they can age

 Isle of Mull Cheddar from Scotland